Rethinking Direct Preference Optimization in Diffusion Models: Experiment

-\textbf{Implementation Details.} In this paper, we conduct experiments on Stable Diffusion v1.5 (SD1.5)~\cite{rombach2022high} (CreativeML Open RAIL-M license) and SDXL~\cite{sdxl} (MIT license).
-For the training, we employ AdamW optimizer with a batch size of 2048 and the learning rate of $2.048\times10^{-8}$.
-The total number of iterations to train models is set to 1000 for SD1.5 and 600 for SDXL.
-In our reference model update methods, the period of the reference model update is set to $\tau\in\{32, 64, 128\}$ steps, with the optimal hyperparameter selected for each method.
-We make an exception for Diffusion-KTO as they employ a batch size of 8 and 10k training iterations.
-In this case, we extend the training iterations to 50k to achieve better performance and set $\tau=4096$.
-The monitoring divergence threshold $\delta$ is empirically determined and is set to $0.005$ for SD1.5 and $0.003$ for SDXL.
-For the timestep-aware training strategy, we set the discount factor $\gamma$ for the timestep sampling to $0.9$ and the reward scale hyperparameter $\alpha \in \{1,2\}$.
-Other details and hyperparameters are provided in Appendix \ref{appendix:implementation_details}.
+\textbf{Implementation Details.} In this paper, we conduct experiments on Stable Diffusion v1.5 (SD1.5)~\cite{rombach2022high} and SDXL~\cite{sdxl}.
+We tune the reference model update period, $\tau$, by searching over $\{16, 32, 64\}$ steps and select the optimal value for each model.
+The monitoring divergence threshold $\delta$ is empirically determined as $0.005$ for SD1.5 and $0.002$ for SDXL.
+For the timestep-aware training strategy, we set the discount factor $\gamma$ for the timestep sampling to $0.9$ as the default.
+Other details and hyperparameters are provided in Appendix A.